top of page

 VUE 60

 VUE 60 – So I turned 60 and this is the first light I put together with components from the recycling bins – my Throne to be.
-The drama that can at time overflow and distort reality is a bad habit of ours, isn’t?
-Don’t we have enough “know-how” or information available whether it was generated from previous generations or from Science to assist us for better living?
-Perhaps we do but finding it difficult to approach because of too much of it and not necessarily of the best quality or just inaccessible.
+The drama that can at times overflow and distort reality is a bad habit of ours, isn’t?
+Still, I don’t understand the obsession of younger generations in wanting to put you on the shelf and out of sight.
+Elders have always played a crucial role in communities around the world, why should modern western society be so dismissing of their elders.
 I had a simple question; how does a man approach a VUE 60?
-And claiming a right of passage that is informed and prepared rather than having to “just get on with it”.
-VUE 60 will be my passage towards what I am calling my “halfway-to-heaven” years and the first years will be spend on planning in how to best spend these years.
+And claiming a rite of passage that is informed and prepared rather than having to “just get on with it”.
+The years to come will be what I am calling my “halfway-to-heaven” years and the first years will be spend on planning in how to best spend these years.

 VUE 18